generalui/s3p/README.md

 > S3P was developed to operate on buckets with millions of items and 100s of terabytes.
 Currently, S3P is still only a single-core NODE application.
 There are opportunities for even more massively parallel S3 operations by forking workers or even distributing the work across instances with something like Elastic-Queue.
 If someone needs solutions that are 100-1000x faster than aws-cli, let us know.
 We'd love to work with you.<br>- shane@genui.com

-# TODO

-- local file system support
-  - S3P was built to accelerate copying between two S3 buckets, but there's no reason it can't also accelerate copying to and from a local file system on an EC2 instance, an on-premises machine or your own dev machine.
-  - currently supported:
-    - copy to local file system
-  - not supported yet:
-    - copy from local file system
-    - sync/compare to or from local file system
-- eliminate the dependency on aws-cli
-  - aws-cli is currently used to copy "large" files.
-Files larger than 5gigabytes can't be copied with the standard copyObject API call, so aws-cli is used as a sub-processes.
-- document the API
-  - Interested in using the API?
-Let us know!
-Email: shane@genui.com

 # Developed